google/starthinker/tutorials/running.md

 ## Converting A Script To A Recipe

-Recipe scripts have { field:... } parameters and use the naming convention srcipt_\*.json.
+Scripts have { field:... } parameters because they are templates.
 To run them you must first convert the fields to values using the [script helper](../starthinker/script/run.py).
+An example below:

 ### Interactive Conversion